Disponible en Anglais seulement

 - Canadian Creditors Committee in cross-border trial and related appeals concerning the allocation of $7.3 billion amongst the debtor estates of Nortel.

-- The Canadian Constitutional Foundation in an intervention before the Supreme Court of Canada regarding the right to a jury for individuals charged with Securities Act
+- The Canadian Constitutional Foundation in an intervention before the Supreme Court of Canada regarding the right to a jury for individuals charged with Securities Act.

 PUBLICATIONS

 - Constitutional Law, 4th ed.
-(Toronto: Irwin Law, 2013) (co-authored with Patrick Monahan).
+(Toronto: Irwin Law, 2013) (with Patrick Monahan).

 - “Questions About Leave Test for Secondary Market Claims Remain Unanswered after Court of Appeal Decision in Rahimi v SouthGobi Resources Ltd” (2018) 13(1) Canadian Class Actions Review 5.